Portable outdoor gas heaters

 - Have a nominated gas supervisor who knows how to safely use the heaters and always ensure children are supervised by an adult around outdoor heaters.

 - Always read and follow the manufacturer's instructions for maintenance.
-Outdoor gas heaters do require safety checks and regular servicing (every two years).
+Outdoor gas heaters require safety checks and regular servicing (every two years).
 Gas cylinders and hose fittings must be checked for faults and damage regularly.

 - Watch for warning signs.
 Gas flames and radiant panels that burn yellow or produce soot are not working properly and require servicing.